 - Cleaning all glass areas in the vestibule and exterior doors at the main entrances to each building

-- Cleaning and refinishing all wood flooring, stripping resilient floors, and high cleaning (i.e., the cleaning of all surfaces and objects located higher than 70” above floor level).
+- Cleaning and refinishing all wood and cork flooring, stripping resilient floors, and high cleaning (i.e., the cleaning of all surfaces and objects located higher than 70” above floor level).

 Services provided as needed or as requested